gmihaila/gmihaila.github.io/docs/markdown/tutorial_notebooks/pretrain_transformers_pytorch.md

 **What do I mean by *pretrain transformers*?
 The [definition of pretraining](https://www.merriam-webster.com/dictionary/pretraining) is *to train in advance*.
 That is exactly what I mean!
 Train a transformer model to use it as a pretrained transformers model which can be used to fine-tune it on a specific task!**

+**I also use the term fine-tune where I mean to continue training a pretrained model on a custom dataset.
+I know it is confusing and I hope I'm not making it worse.
+At the end of the day you are training a transformer model that was previously trained or not!**

 With the AutoClasses functionality we can reuse the code on a large number of transformers models!

 This notebook is designed to:

-* **Use an already pretrained transformers model and fine-tune it on your custom dataset.**
+* **Use an already pretrained transformers model and fine-tune (continue training) it on your custom dataset.**

-* **Train a transformer model from scratch on a custom dataset.** This requires an already trained tokenizer.
-This notebook will use by default the pretrained tokenizer if a already trained tokenizer is no provided.
+* **Train a transformer model from scratch on a custom dataset.** This requires an already trained (pretrained) tokenizer.
+This notebook will use by default the pretrained tokenizer if an already trained tokenizer is no provided.

-This notebook is **very heavily inspired** from the Hugging Face script used for training language models: [transformers/tree/master/examples/language-modeling](https://github.com/huggingface/transformers/tree/master/examples/language-modeling).
+This notebook is **heavily inspired** from the Hugging Face script used for training language models: [transformers/tree/master/examples/language-modeling](https://github.com/huggingface/transformers/tree/master/examples/language-modeling).
 I basically adapted that script to work nicely in a notebook with a lot more comments.

 **Notes from [transformers/tree/master/examples/language-modeling](https://github.com/huggingface/transformers/tree/master/examples/language-modeling):** *Fine-tuning the library models for language modeling on a text file (GPT, GPT-2, CTRL, BERT, RoBERTa, XLNet).
 GPT, GPT-2 and CTRL are fine-tuned using a causal language modeling (CLM) loss.
 BERT and RoBERTa are fine-tuned